azharlabs/papert-code/docs/tools/mcp-server.md

 1. **Iterates through configured servers** from your `settings.json` `mcpServers` configuration
 2. **Establishes connections** using appropriate transport mechanisms (Stdio, SSE, or Streamable HTTP)
 3. **Fetches tool definitions** from each server using the MCP protocol
-4. **Sanitizes and validates** tool schemas for compatibility with the Qwen API
+4. **Sanitizes and validates** tool schemas for compatibility with the Papert API
 5. **Registers tools** in the global tool registry with conflict resolution

 ### Execution Layer (`mcp-tool.ts`)